pnp/sp-dev-fx-extensions/samples/react-application-nav-search-driven/README.md

 -------|----|----|--------
 0.1|Jul 27, 2023|[Markus Moeller](https://twitter.com/moeller2_0)|Initial release

-## Disclaimer

-**THIS CODE IS PROVIDED _AS IS_ WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

----

 ## Minimal Path to Awesome

 - Clone this repository
 - Ensure that you are at the solution folder
 - in the command-line run:
-  - **npm install**
+  - `npm install`
-  - **gulp serve --nobrowser**
+  - `gulp serve --nobrowser`

 - To grant necessary MS Graph permissions for some functionality
   - Either grant them manually (see package-solution.json which ones)
   - Grant them via Admin center
   - in the command-line run:
-  - **gulp bundle --ship**
+  - `gulp bundle --ship`
-  - **gulp package-solution --ship**
+  - `gulp package-solution --ship`
   - Upload app to app catalog
   - Enable
   - Grant requested permissions via API access as suggested
 - Open a SharePoint site of your choice
-- Attach the following to your site url:
+- Attach the following to your site URL:
   ```
   ?loadSPFX=true&debugManifestsFile=https://localhost:4321/temp/manifests.js&customActions={"315298b1-ad03-4730-8423-0a07941a96d9":{"location":"ClientSideExtension.ApplicationCustomizer","properties":{"useTeamsites":true,"useCommsites": true,"useHubsites": true,"useTeams": true,"useGraph": true}}}
   ```
 - Confirm 'Load Debug Scripts'
-- Play around with the properties in above's url
+- Play around with the properties in above's URL

 ## Features